srl-labs/learn-srlinux/docs/kb/event-handler.md

 3. **Event processor**
     A system that consumes the events and produces an output

 The event processor can be deployed centrally in the network, distributed over several nodes, or even run on each network element.
-Starting with Nokia SR Linux 22.6.1[^1] software release, a new application called "Event Handler" has been introduced to give users a way to make SR Linux react to local events.
+Starting with the Nokia SR Linux 22.6.1[^1] software release, a new application called "Event Handler" has been introduced to give users a way to make SR Linux react to local events.

 The event handling concept is being able to react to certain system events, with programmable logic on what actions to take as a result.
 Event Handler allows users to write custom Python[^1] scripts and has these scripts be called in the event state paths change the value, thus introducing programmable logic to handle events.